mylesgrxnt/Learn-Javascript/Module 1 - Introduction to JavaScript/module_1.md

 Make sure to avoid infinite loops when using while or do while loops!
 Using *while (true) {block statement}* can be very dangerous, as the code will continue executing indefinitely.

+### Switch Statements

+*switch(expression) {*
+  *case (expression):*
+    *do something*
+  *case (expression):*
+    *do something else*
+  *default:*
+    *do a default thing*
+*}*

+The "switch" statement in JavaScript provides a way to execute different code blocks based on different conditions.
+Switch statements are particularly useful when you have a single expression that can have multiple possible values, and you want to execute different code blocks for each value without writing multiple nested if-else statements.
+They provide a structured way to organize code based on multiple conditions, improving readability and maintainability in JavaScript programs.

+1) The switch statement begins by evaluating an expression (often a variable or a value) that is provided in parentheses after the "switch" keyword.

+2) The evaluated expression is then compared with each case label (specified using the "case" keyword followed by a value or expression).
+If a match is found between the evaluated expression and a case label, the corresponding block of code associated with that case is executed.

+3) Once a matching case is found, JavaScript executes the block of code associated with that case.
+This block is enclosed within curly braces {} and typically includes one or more statements.

+4) After executing the code block for a matched case, the "break" statement is encountered.
+This causes JavaScript to exit the switch statement and continue execution after the switch block.
+If "break" is omitted, execution will continue into the next case block regardless of whether its condition matches.

+5) *(Optional)* If none of the case labels match the evaluated expression, the optional "default" case can be provided.
+If included, the code block associated with the default case will execute.
+This is akin to an "else" statement in an if-else structure.

 ## Functions

 1.5 in "examples_1.js"